Cooper Union Library: Redesigning Cooper Union Library Website to improve usability

 Usability Testing

-Because we had a very niche user base, (Cooper Union Students) we needed to be very strategic with our recruitment.
+Because we had a very niche user base (Cooper Union students), we needed to be strategic with recruitment.
 We understood that our primary users are busy college students, so we created a survey to capture their participation availability and contact information.

-We created a graphic that our client could post on their socials or print out and hang up at their library.
-The graphic had a QR code so students can easily scan it and fill out the survey.
+We created a graphic that our client could post on social media or print and hang in their library.
+Students could scan the QR code and immediately fill out the survey.

-We reached out to current Cooper Union students over LinkedIn to see if they were interested in participating our usability study.
-If yes, we would send over the survey so they can fill it out.
+We reached out to current Cooper Union students over LinkedIn to see if they were interested in participating.
+If yes, we sent them the survey.

 We asked our client to spread the word about our study.
 Additionally, we asked our friends and families to spread the word to any Cooper Union students they knew might be interested in participating.

-Based on our outreach, we were able to get 15 student responses to the survey, all of whom were willing to participate!
-We then reached out to each individual student via email to set up time for the user testing and sign a consent form.
+Based on our outreach, we got 15 student responses to the survey, all willing to participate!
+We reached out to each student via email to schedule sessions and collect signed consent forms.

 With the meetings booked and the forms signed, we were ready to start user testing!

-This is the script we followed when conducting user testing.
-As a team, we carefully designed this script to ensure that we test all the features our clients asked us to test.
-Many of us asked follow-up question, which we noted in our transcripts.
+We carefully designed our testing script to ensure we evaluated all the features our clients asked us to test.
+Many of us asked follow-up questions throughout the sessions, which we documented in our transcripts.

-Below are the insights and quotes generated from our usability testing.
+Below are the key insights and quotes from our usability testing.

 Homepage